kerong2002/Discord-Bot/README.md

 1. The player has unlimited guess in the Wordle.
 2. Every word, which is entered should be in the word list.
 3. Every word only has five character.
-4. If the letter is correct, bot would sent player green emoji.
+4. If the letter is correct, bot would sent player :green_square:.
-5. If the letter is correct but placed wrong then bot would sent player yellow emoji.
+5. If the letter is correct but placed wrong then bot would sent player :yellow_square:.
-6. An incorrect letter bot would sent player white emoji:green_square:
+6. An incorrect letter bot would sent player :white_large_square:
 7. Letters can be used more than one time